Lingwan-Peng/CITS3403-Project/README.md

 ## How to run application tests

 Unit tests to be implemented.
+Once completed the set of tests can then be run from the command line using:

+`python -m unittest <filename>`

 ## Refrences